vault27/Foundation/vxlan.md

 - Possible problem: too many Type-5 routes and TCAM overload
 - Possible solution: reconfigure TCAM: increase for Type 5 or Type 2.
 For example on Arista you may choose one of 5 profiles with different amounts of supoorted routes: for example: 288k 12 entries, 16k l3 host, 32k lpm(prefixes) entries
 - Possible solution: summarize as much as possible
+- When Border leaf is peered with external firewall it sends /32 routes to it from whole fabric
+- Summarization: before sending to firewall all fabric /32 routes we summarize them and send for example 192.168.1.0/24

 ## L2
 - Fabric is a big Switch